-Martin James Bartlett won BBC Young Musician of the Year in 2014.
-Since winning the competition, Bartlett has performed with orchestras including BBC Symphony Orchestra, BBC Scottish Symphony Orchestra, Bournemouth Symphony Orchestra and Royal Philharmonic Orchestra.
-In 2017 Bartlett was one of the thirty competitors at the finals of the Van Cliburn Competition, held in Fort Worth, Texas.
+Martin James Bartlett possesses a fearless technique and plays with a wisdom and elegance far beyond his years.
+He is an exclusive recording artist with Warner Classics.
+Bartlett won BBC Young Musician of the Year in 2014 since when he has performed with orchestras including the BBC Symphony Orchestra, BBC Scottish Symphony Orchestra, Bournemouth Symphony Orchestra, Royal Philharmonic Orchestra and Tokyo Symphony Orchestra.
+In 2017 Bartlett was one of the 30 competitors in the final rounds of the Van Cliburn Competition, held in Fort Worth, Texas.

 Piano Concerto No.2 in B flat major, Op.19

 Rhapsody in Blue

 Piano Concerto No.24 in C minor K.491

 Piano Concerto in G major, M.83

 Piano Concerto No.2

 Martin James Bartlett is not only a prodigy of the piano but an accomplished artist who counts among the greats of his generation.